top of page

 • DO NOT TAKE ASPIRIN.
 Aspirin is an anti-coagulate and can lead to excess bleeding.
 If you are in pain, take acetaminophen (like Tylenol).

-Immediate treatment of broken teeth, or when a filling has popped out, can help reduce pain and prevent more serious dental infections and diseases.
+Immediate treatment of broken teeth, dental extrusions, or when a filling has popped out, can help reduce pain and prevent more serious dental infections and diseases.

 Dental Health Pages